 Co-Founder

-A practicing neurologist with deep experience treating patients with inherited neurological diseases, including ALD and AMN.
+A practicing neurologist with deep experience treating patients with inherited neurological diseases, including adrenoleukodystrophy (ALD) and adrenomyeloneuropathy (AMN).

 Chief Scientific Officer